technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image3.png)

+    >[1Note] **Note:** Download the **Authenticator** app in your mobile.

-2. Select **Next** in the Keep your account secure window and follow the **prompts**.
+3. Select **Next** in the Keep your account secure window and follow the **prompts**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image4.png)

-3. Download the Authenticator app in your phone if you do not have it already.
+4. Download the Authenticator app in your phone if you do not have it already.

     ![A screenshot of a computer screen AI-generated content may be incorrect.](./media/image5.png)

-4. Follow the prompts and complete the setup.
+5. Follow the prompts and complete the setup.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image6.png)